 About HyArts Cultural District

-The success of the HyArts District is rooted in a series of arts related strategies which enlivened the economic climate in downtown Hyannis by investing time and resources into underutilized areas, establishing an economic cluster as an important backdrop for year round residents and visitors.
+The success of the Hyannis HyArts Cultural District is rooted in a series of arts oriented strategies designed to support the creative economy while creating c a vibrant backdrop for year round residents and visitors.

-2005 HyArts Shanties Seven artist shanties were constructed on the harbor front.
-These shanties offer local artists an affordable location to create and sell their work.
-The artists receive marketing support from the Harbor Your Arts program.
+2005 HyArts Artist Shanties, Bismore Park Seven artist shanties were constructed on the harbor front.
+These shanties offer local artists an affordable location to create and sell their work in a beautiful and highly visible location.

 2006 Aselton Park The rehabilitation of an underutilized grassy area into an outdoor performing arts center was completed and includes the award winning public art installation “Buoyed Coasts”.
-The area now provides a venue for ongoing entertainment along the harbor and affords tremendous exposure for local musicians and actors.
+The area now provides a performing arts venue for festivals and a variety of entertainment along the harbor front.

 The Town of Barnstable has a long-established commitment to making arts and culture an important facet of the town’s economic development strategy as the Arts are often undervalued for the contribution they play in a stable, well educated, vibrant community.
 The benefits of state designation are numerous.
 In addition to state wide and national marketing opportunities, the Hyannis HyArts Cultural District and the Barnstable Village Cultural District work with the MCC and community partners to further develop current arts related economic development strategies, including encouraging business, job growth and expanding tourism.